dymax-jp/kodi-install/README.md

 To compile all the binary addons:
 ```
-$ cd /home/kodi/Kodi-Install/
+$ cd /home/$USER/kodi/Kodi-Install/
 $ ./build-binary-addons-all.sh
 ```

-or instead execute this if you are not going to use Kodi personal video recorder (PVR) features.
+Or instead execute this if you are not going to use Kodi personal video recorder (PVR) features.
 This command compiles all binary addons except the PVR addons:
 ```
-$ cd /home/kodi/Kodi-Install/
+$ cd /home/$USER/kodi/Kodi-Install/
 $ ./build-binary-addons-no-pvr.sh
 ```

-the binary addons are automatically installed in `/home/kodi/bin-kodi/` after compilation.
+The binary addons are automatically installed in `/home/$USER/kodi/bin-kodi/` after compilation.

-To compile the Libretro cores (Kodi addons that let you play games) first edit the file `/home/kodi/KodiInstall/build-binary-addons-libretro-cores.sh` and comment/uncomment the Libretro cores you want to build.
+To compile the Libretro cores (Kodi addons that let you play games) first edit the file `/home/$USER/kodi/KodiInstall/build-binary-addons-libretro-cores.sh` and comment/uncomment the Libretro cores you want to build.
 Note that building **all** the cores takes about 5/6 hours on a fast machine.
 Each MAME core takes 1 hour!
 Build only the cores you plan to use.
 ```